diogovalentte/mantium/README.md

   <img src="https://github.com/user-attachments/assets/8b0f810f-d2ce-4fe8-a9c5-bd215541d67b">
 </p>

+You can add manga in natively supported sites in two ways:

+- By pasting the manga URL.
-You can add a manga to Mantium using the manga URL or by searching for it by name in Mantium:
+- By searching for the manga by name directly in Mantium.

 |                                 Using the Manga URL                                  |                                  Searching by Name                                   |
 | :----------------------------------------------------------------------------------: | :----------------------------------------------------------------------------------: |